Structured-Markdown/meta/README.md

 # meta
-Organization wide issues and such
+Repo for organizational issues and planning